A Definitive Guide On How to Start a Staffing Agency

-A professional location is a must because many clients will come through those doors.
+A professional location for an office is a must because many clients will come through those doors.
 It’s important to present the business as professional vs a fly-by-night business running out of your kitchen.

 Expect to cover double your projected costs when starting up.
-Consider payroll service solutions as a way to cover these early expenses.
+Consider a payroll services company who also offers payroll funding as a way to manage your payroll and to help cover these early expenses.

 Set aside time and money to visit the operational essentials:

 - Register the business